aws-amplify/amplify-ci-support/src/credentials_rotators/npm/README.md

   }
 }
 ```
-Since, CDK does not support creating/populating the secrets, recommended best practise is
+Since, CDK does not support creating/populating the secrets, recommended best practice is
 to use the AWS CLI or Console to create the above secrets.
 For example, to create a secret to hold the npm username using CLI:
 ```
-aws secretsmanager create-secret --name npm-username-secret --secret-string "{ \"username\": \"my-npm-username\" }"
+aws secretsmanager create-secret --name npm-username-secret --secret-string "{ \"npm_login_username\": \"my-npm-username\" }"
 ```
 Paste the `ARN` returned from above operation under `npm_login_username_secret`.
-The `secret_key` (`username` in this case) can also be customized.
+The `secret_key` (`npm_login_username` in this case) can also be customized.

 Similarly, create the other secrets required in the configuration file:
 * `npm_login_username_secret`: stores the login username for the npm user.
 This secret is static and is not rotated.